 Some medicines work well in some people, and not so well in others.
 One or two medicines may be tried before one is found to suit.

 One medicine reduces high blood pressure to the target level in less than half of cases.
 It is common to need two or more different medicines to reduce high blood pressure to a target level.
 In about a third of cases, three medicines or more are needed to get blood pressure to the target level.
 In some cases, despite treatment, the target level is not reached.
 However, although to reach a target level is ideal, you will benefit from any reduction in blood pressure.

-See separate leaflet called 'Medication for High Blood Pressure' for more details.
+See separate leaflet called Medicines for High Blood Pressure for more details.